AOSPK/aospk.github.io/pages/internal/adding_device.md

   - Model3: 2016-02-01
   ```

-* `tree`: The repo name of the device tree - for example, `android_device_oneplus_bacon`.
-* `vendor_short`: The vendor name used for the device tree - for example, `oneplus`.

 Additionally there are some optional properties which you might not need, but in case you do, they are documented below:

 * `carrier`: If the device was released for a specific carrier, the name of that carrier.
 Remove this if not used!
 * `custom_recovery_link`: A custom recovery link in case no official recovery exists for the specific device or it doesn't work properly.
 Remove this if not used!
-* `custom_recovery_codename`: If an official recovery exists for the device, but it uses a different codename, specify the used one here.
-Remove this if not used!
 * `custom_unlock_cmd`: Used if the command to unlock your device via fastboot is different than `fastboot oem unlock`.
 Remove this if not used!
-* `format_on_upgrade`: Used if the device needs to wiped on major LineageOS version due to unfixable device specific issues.
+* `format_on_upgrade`: Used if the device needs to wiped on major Kraken version due to unfixable device specific issues.
 Remove if not used!
 * `is_ab_device`: Used if the device has an A/B partition scheme.
 Remove this if not applicable to your device!
 * `is_unlockable`: Set to false if there is no official method to unlock the bootloader.
 A hint will appear on the device's overview and install page.
 If this property is not set, it defaults to `True`
-* `required_bootloader`: Specify the bootloader versions which are required to install LineageOS.
+* `required_bootloader`: Specify the bootloader versions which are required to install Kraken.
 If no special requirement exists, remove this line!
 Example:

   ```
   required_bootloader: [Version1, Version2]
   ```

-* `uses_twrp`: Used if the device doesn't use Lineage Recovery (the default)
+* `uses_custom_recovery`: Used if the device use custom recovery (disabled by default)

 {% include alerts/note.html content="If you need to assign a value to one of the fields which is not allowed by the time you create your change, update the schema validator or contact us to add it" %}

-### Adding the device's image

-Find a reasonably high-quality image of your device, and add it to `images/devices/<image>.png`.
-The filename must match the
-entry in your YAML file.
-Also make sure the background of the image is transparent.

 ## Testing it works